ThomasBucaioni/pentools/microsoft/adlateral.md

 cmd > hostname # otherhostname
 ```

+If the targeted user has access rights on other servers, the hash could allow to connect.

 ### Pass the Ticket

 Context:
 - attacker connected as user1 on host1
-- user2 is connected on host2
+- user2 is connected on host1 and has access to resources on host2 \
 Goal:
-- steal user2's Ticket Granting Service in memory and inject it in user1's session.
-Then connect as user1 on host2 using user2's ticket
+- steal user2's Ticket Granting Service (TGS) in memory and inject it in user1's session.
+- then connect as user1 on host2 using user2's ticket or access the resources on host2

 ```
 PS > whoami # user1